-(Modern Survival.org) – From the likes of The Princess Bride to the new Star Wars film, the threat of sinking to certain death in quicksand has been a popular menace in Hollywood for many years now.
+(Modern Survival.org) – From the likes of The Princess Bride to the Star Wars film franchise, the threat of sinking to certain death in quicksand has been a popular menace in Hollywood for many years now.
 Hundreds of movies and cartoons have used this natural phenomenon to terrorize their heroes.
-But what exactly is quicksand and if you ever find yourself sinking in it, what can you do to survive?
+But what exactly is quicksand, and if you ever find yourself sinking in it, what can you do to survive?

 Quicksand forms when water cannot escape fine granular materials like silt, sand, and clay.
 This non-Newtonian fluid becomes liquid when agitated.
 Making matters worse, it looks exactly like normal sand making it all the more deadly.

 Here’s a video, courtesy of How To Survive’s YouTube channel, describing what steps to take if you ever find yourself mired in quicksand.